 What is transparency?

-MapTiler desktop allows ignoring the 4th band as the alpha band, the Transparency option is called Ignore alpha band.
-This is a common option for 4-bands raster images, where the 4th band is an infra-red channel (eg used for analytics).
+MapTiler Engine allows ignoring the 4th band as the alpha band, the Transparency option is called Ignore alpha band.
+This is a common option for 4-band raster images, where the 4th band is an infra-red channel (eg used for analytics).

-NODATA #rrggbb, hexadecimal representation for the color.
+NODATA #rrggbb, a hexadecimal representation of the color.
 The keyword NODATA means that specific color pixels are not useful data (NO-DATA).
-This keyword is used for MapTiler Engine argument.
+This keyword is used for the MapTiler Engine argument.

 Satellite or aerial images could be missing an alpha band and borders NODATA pixels do not consist of a single-pixel color (black color #000000).
-MapTiler Desktop offers using a vector geometry (clip cutline) to remove NODATA pixels from the final map.
+MapTiler Engine offers the use of vector geometry (clip cutline) to remove NODATA pixels from the final map.

-The clip cutline can be loaded from a vector file (eg. country shapefile from Natural Earth Data) or the cutline can be drawn using an internal tool inside MapTiler Desktop.
+The clip cutline can be loaded from a vector file (eg. country shapefile from Natural Earth Data).

-We have learned what is transparency and possible ways how to define and use it with raster images in MapTiler Desktop.
+We have learned what is transparency and possible ways how to define and use it with raster images in MapTiler Engine.